mathieuanthoine/OpenFl-Animate-Atlas-Player/README.md

 # OpenFl-Animate-Atlas-Player
-Player for Adobe Animate Atlas format for OpenFl
+OpenFl Player for Adobe Animate Atlas format
+Based on the Starling version

+Early version, not for use.